Japan’s Nissan reports better profit as chip crunch eases

 The boards of both companies approved equalizing the stake each automaker holds in the other to 15%, bringing a better balance to the alliance, according to an announcement in London.

-Renault Group, in which the government of France is the top shareholder, has owned 43.4% of Nissan, while Nissan owned 15% of Renault.
+Before, Renault Group, whose top shareholder is the French government, was holding 43.4% of Nissan while Nissan owned just 15% of Renault.

 The automakers also vowed to cooperate in markets worldwide, including India and Latin America, while Nissan said it will invest up to 15% in Ampere, Renault’s electric vehicle and software entity in Europe.